Services

 Special Concern: Brachycephalic Breeds

 Flat-faced dog and cat breeds face compounded risk when sedated during air travel.
-Their shortened nasal passages already restrict airflow.
-When a sedative relaxes the muscles further, airway obstruction risk increases dramatically.Affected breeds include: Bulldogs, Pugs, Boston Terriers, French Bulldogs, Shih Tzus, Persian cats, and Himalayan cats.
-Many airlines restrict or prohibit these breeds from cargo travel entirely, regardless of sedation.
+Their shortened nasal passages already restrict airflow under normal conditions.
+When a sedative relaxes the muscles of the airway further, obstruction risk increases dramatically — and at altitude, there is less margin for error.

 Safer Alternatives Vets Recommend